divviup/public-docs/docs/references/janus-errors.md

 Some errors that Janus encounter are not defined in DAP.
 A list of these errors and troubleshooting techniques follows.

+### Aggregation Job Abandoned

+This error occurs if a Janus helper receives a request to act on an aggregation job that has been abandoned.
+Such jobs can no longer be processed.
+Aggregation jobs may be abandoned due to internal errors.

 ### Aggregation Job Deleted

 This error occurs if a Janus helper receives a request to initialize or continue